 How My Paintings Happen

-All the paintings on this page are of one painting from beginning to end.
+All the images on this page are of one painting from beginning to end.
 The canvas is wrapped around the stretchers instead of stapled onto the sides.
-I paint around the edges, giving the painting a more finished look so frames are not necessary.
+I'll be using a canvas on 1.5" thick stretchers to hang without a frame for my client.

 The painting I will be working on is 24"x18".

 Email me if you have any comments or questions.
 Thanks, Ann

 I started this painting by sketching in the body of the duck in some detail and the rest of the ground for pattern and design to enhance the duck's colors.
 I will be laying in layers of colors so the irridescent aspect of the colors shows through.

 I'm still working on a pattern in the leaves and sticks the way Nature accepts and enfolds us all.(I'm not a hunter so am trying to see this as I think Mother Nature might.)
 I think the energy of the duck leaves its form to return to its invisibleness with Nature.
 Meanwhile my personal form sees some beautiful color in with the browns and greys of the ground.

 Sorry I missed yesterday..Had to run errands all day.

 | Step 4

 Today, 3/21, I am getting the general color on the bird and get more leafy shapes on the ground and letting go of a lot of the yellow - after talking with client.
 Not being a wildlife artist, I'm gaining a great appreciation for the patience of those people.